fmalina/revisions-blocl/activism/capitalismghoststory.md

 equity, community development—the discourse couched in the language of identity politics and human rights.

-This is not to suggest that human rights don’t matter.
+This is not to suggest that human rights don't matter.
 They do, but they are not a good enough prism through which to view or remotely understand the great injustices in the world we live in.